9TEVE-O/MindEaseCaitlin/readMe.md

-# mindEase
+# mindEasecaitlin

-#### An AI-powered personal mental health coach that can analyze your mental state, suggest coping strategies, and help you manage stress and anxiety
+#### An AI-powered personal mental health coach that can analyze your mental state, suggest coping strategies, and help you manage stress and anxiety for caitlin.

 # The idea basically